How to use the command 'links' (with examples)

 Explanation:

-to enable cookies.
+is used to enable cookies.https://example.com

-Use Case 4: Navigate forwards and backwards through the links on a page
+Use case 4: Navigate Forwards and Backwards through the Links on a Page

 Code: